sueszli/uwaterloos-sunshines/docs/report.md

 stuff i did:

 - used distillbert to infer sex

+    - you can use the male/female ratio diagram for this

 - used fuzzy matching algorithm to match names

 - clustered roles

     - initially tried some traditional nlp stuff with tf-idf vectorization, nltk and sklearn but the visualized clusteres were not very meaningful
     - then used sentence ebmeddings with the most popular library on huggingface and that was very successful